-Today I’ll share with you these “ceilings” and we will explore the solutions in my next post, so stay tuned!
+Today I’ll share with you these “ceilings” and we will explore the solutions in my next post.
+Stay tuned by subscribing to my eNewsletter.

 First, let’s look at something quickly to get us started.
 From data collected through Generosity Audits and giving analyses of hundreds of churches, Generis has found the following to be the typical pattern in church giving: